This post contains affiliate links. See our affiliate disclosure.

 12. Geotechnical Engineering (7–11 questions)

 A major topic area.
 Covers soil classification (USCS and AASHTO), phase relationships (void ratio, porosity, degree of saturation, unit weight), compaction, effective stress and pore water pressure, permeability and seepage, consolidation and settlement, shear strength (Mohr-Coulomb), bearing capacity, lateral earth pressure (Rankine and Coulomb), and retaining wall stability.
 Many problems require you to work through multi-step calculations involving soil properties.
-Practice phase relationship problems until they become second nature.

 13. Transportation Engineering (7–11 questions)